Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Initial Value, Initial Value

-Before I answer that question, here's the same code in php...
+Before I answer that question, here's the same code in PHP...
 C#...
 C++...
 C...
 Go...
 Java...
 Python...
 Ruby...
 QBasic...

-The code is, I would argue, the same in each example.
+The code is, I would argue, equivalent in each example.

 Do they all do the same thing?